 How to prevent costly grease trap cleanup

 Unfortunately, when a grease trap stops working, it can cause problems inside the property and in the pipes.
 One costly mistake is to allow grease traps to clog sewer pipes.
 This could cause your sinks and toilets could overflow into your commercial property.
 In addition to fixing the issue with a clogged pipe, you may then also need to have the area cleared of the backup and repair floors, drywall or ceilings.

 Why should my company use a comprehensive grease trap service?

 Inspections and maintenance from companies who only focus on the grease traps are not actually saving you money.
 A full-service company with grease trap service will have other tools they can use when additional problems occur with the associated plumbing.
 This means they have hydro jetting to clear pipe clogs and fiber optic cameras on ropes to find clogs in pipes.
 This translates into lower repair costs since a full-service team does not have to call in other contractors to do related tasks.
 Hydro jetting and using cameras are also far less invasive techniques and require less cleanup.

 Grease trap service for commercial properties

 To find out more about how we can help you with your next Savannah plumbing emergency, call us today.
-In addition to 24-hour emergency services and free estimates, we also handle a wide range of assistance with residential and commercial plumbing issues.
+In addition to 24-hour emergency services and EASY ESTIMATEs, we also handle a wide range of assistance with residential and commercial plumbing issues.
 This means we are a one-stop solution for installations, repairs, maintenance or inspections.